 The Court sees no basis to distinguish Plaintiff from the many other untrained individuals who represent themselves pro se on various types of claims in Courts throughout the United States on any given day.
-Plaintiff has successfully filed his federal court Complaint, providing reference to the relevant portion of a federal statute.
-Although he is not trained as an attorney, and while an attorney might present this case more effectively, this fact alone does not warrant appointment of counsel.
-As such, the Motion to Appoint Counsel (Doc.
-4) is
+Plaintiff has successfully filed her federal court Complaint and navigated the EEOC charging process.

-DENIED.
+Although she is not trained as an attorney, and while an attorney might present this case more effectively, this fact alone does not warrant appointment of counsel.
+As such, Plaintiff's Motion to Appoint Counsel (Doc.
+3) is DENIED.

 IT IS THEREFORE ORDERED that Plaintiff's motion for IFP status (Doc.
-3) is GRANTED.
+2) is GRANTED.

 IT IS FURTHER ORDERED that Plaintiff's motion to appoint counsel (Doc.
-4) is DENIED.
+3) is DENIED.